No-Cash-7970/duckySigner/docs/threat-model/01-threats.md

 - **Potential mitigations:**
   1. Allow user to block being shown or notified of transactions from certain addresses (blacklist)
   2. Allow user to whitelist which addresses can trigger a notification
-  3. Allow user to choose the minimum amount of Algos or a certain Algorand Standard Asset (ASA) sent in a transaction that triggers a notification or gets the transaction shown to the user
+  3. Allow user to choose the minimum amount of Algos or certain Algorand Standard Asset (ASA) sent in a transaction that triggers a notification or gets the transaction shown to the user

 [Back to top ↑](#table-of-contents)